tilt-dev/tilt.build/src/devtools_eng.md

 that saves you from having to play 20 questions with kubectl.
 But which pains do we relieve next?
 What features relieve them fastest or best?

-We need a Developer Tools Engineer to help build features to answer those questions.
+We need a Senior Developer Tools Engineer to help build features to answer those questions.

 ### What You'll Do